sigsep/open-unmix-paper-joss/paper.md

 Likewise, the NNabla is close to the PyTorch code.
 The Tensorflow version will be released later when Tensorflow 2.0 is stable and will be more production-oriented (inference).

-### Hackable, Fast and Simple
+### "MNIST-like"

 Keeping in mind that the learning curve can be quite steep in audio processing, we did our best for _Open-unmix_ to be:

 - __simple to extend__: the pre/post-processing, data-loading, training and models part of the code is isolated and easy to replace/update.
 In particular, an extra-effort was done on making it easy to replace the  model.
 - __not a package__: keeping it easy to use to change the code made us design the software to be composed of largely independent and self-containing parts.
 - __hackable (MNIST like)__: due to our objective of making it easier for machine-learning experts to try out music separation, we did our best to stick to the philosophy of baseline implementations for this community.
-In particular, _Open-unmix_ mimics the famous MNIST example including the ability to instantly start training on data that is automatically downloaded.
+In particular, _Open-unmix_ mimics the famous MNIST example including the ability to instantly start training on a dataset that is automatically downloaded.

 ### Reproducible